slint-ui/slint/docs/language/src/reference/types.md

     property<{a: string, b: int}> prop2: { b: 12 };
     // ok even if c is too many, it will be discarded property<{a: string, b: int}> prop3: { a: "x", b: 12, c: 42 };
-    // ERROR: b is missing and c is extra, this does not compile, because it could be a typo.
+    // ERROR: b is missing and c is extra, this doesn't compile, because it could be a typo.
     // property<{a: string, b: int}> prop4: { a: "x", c: 42 };

     property<string> xxx: "42.1";